 Living & Learning in Buffalo - Niagara

 Buffalo’s recent economic and cultural renaissance has re-invigorated the city and attracted the attention of the entire nation.
-The city’s incredible revival has been covered by nearly every major news outlet, including The New York Times, The Washington Post, Katie Couric for Yahoo, Pittsburgh Post-Gazette, Cleveland Scene (2017) and Travel + Leisure, which recently (2016) named Buffalo as America’s Favorite City; here is the Travel + Leisure Travel Guide to Buffalo.
+The city’s incredible renaissance has been covered by nearly every major news outlet, including The New York Times, The Washington Post, Katie Couric for Yahoo, Pittsburgh Post-Gazette, Cleveland Scene (2017) and Travel + Leisure, which recently (2016) named Buffalo as America’s Favorite City; here is the Travel + Leisure Travel Guide to Buffalo.